 What is a MiFi and how does it work?

 So what's the difference?
-Well a dongle looks like a USB stick and must be plugged into a USB slot.
-What's more, a dongle only connect a single gadget to the internet at any one time.
+Well, a dongle looks like a USB stick and must be plugged into a USB slot.
+What's more, a dongle only connects a single gadget to the internet at any one time.

-But with a MiFi, which looks like smaller tablet-shaped version of your home broadband router, you don’t need to plug it in, because it creates a wireless connection to get you online.
+On the other hand, a MiFi looks like a smaller tablet-shaped version of your home broadband router.
+You don’t need to plug it in, because it creates a wireless connection to get you online.

-Better yet, it's precisely because the connection is wireless that MiFis let you connect lots of gadgets simultaneously.
+Better yet, it's precisely due to this wireless connection that MiFis let you connect lots of gadgets simultaneously.

 That means that while using the connection to check your email on your laptop, your companion could be playing games online on a Nintendo Switch, while another downloads a video to their smartphone.

-That’s because both are just alternative ways of referring to MiFis, in acknowledgement that that that MiFis are A) Portable and B) Create a wireless signal via mobile broadband that can be shared among multiple devices at the same time.
+That’s because both are just alternative ways of referring to MiFis, in acknowledgement that MiFis are A) portable, and B) create a wireless signal via mobile broadband that can be shared among multiple devices at the same time.

 How to choose a MiFi deal

-Although MiFi all connect you wirelessly to the internet, not all MiFis are created equal.
+Although MiFis all connect you wirelessly to the internet, not all MiFis are created equal.

-While some allow you to connect, for example, five devices at the same time, others permit you connect three times that number.
+While some allow you to connect five devices at the same time, others permit you connect six times that number.

 It’s also worth considering size and longevity of a MiFi’s battery.
 In general, the higher the milli-amp hours (mAh) number, the longer the MiFi will last between charges.